pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 then the corresponding object file will contain the code corresponding to the template function `double func<T>(const T &)` with `T=double` and that of **all methods** of the template class `MyClass<T>` with `T=double` and `T=int`.

 This can be useful to save compile time when debugging template classes (since the code for all class methods is generated).
+However, attempts to use, e.g., `MyClass<char>` will cause linker error.

 ---